Testaustime/testaustime-nvim/README.md

     ```
 4. Additionally you can configure these values:
     ```vim
-    let g:testaustime_ignore = "packer netrw" " A space-separated list of filetypes that are ignored let g:testaustime_editor_name = "NeoVim" " The value of the editor_name field sent in the heartbeat
+    let g:testaustime_ignore = "packer netrw help qf TelescopePrompt" " A space-separated list of filetypes that are ignored let g:testaustime_editor_name = "NeoVim" " The value of the editor_name field sent in the heartbeat
     ```